 The national emission ceilings are based on the critical-loads approach with different requirements for different countries.
 The requirements were assigned according to cost-effectiveness, i.e. to achieve specified interim environmental targets at the lowest overall cost for Europe as a whole.

 The revised Gothenburg protocol still includes binding nationally differentiated emission reduction targets, but now they are set down as percentage emission reductions between the base year 2005 and the target year 2020.
 It has also been extended to cover one additional pollutant, namely particulate matter (PM2.5).
 In addition, several of the protocol’s technical annexes were revised with updated sets of emission limit values for a number of key source sectors of air pollution.
+By September 2017, the revised protocol had been ratified only by five Parties (Sweden, USA, Slovakia, EU and Germany).
+For entry into force, it needs 18 ratifications.

 Compliance with protocol obligations